-Now heading into its fifth year, the annual festival and year-round screenings add up to over 200 compelling and relevant environmental film programs.
-Each festival presents carefully-curated, new films from both established and emerging filmmakers.
-The festival also brings together green artists from across the Bay Area, including musicians, painters, sculptors, designers, and photographers who are inspired by the environment.
-They have all provided a participatory space for the eco-savvy and green-curious to meet filmmakers, environmental experts and campaigners to watch, discuss, and create ideas for a better world.
+Since 2011, the annual festival and year-round screenings add up to many 100’s of compelling and relevant environmental film programs.
+They have all provided a participatory space for the eco-savvy and green curious to meet filmmakers, environmental experts and campaigners, to watch, discuss and create ideas for a better world.

 Photos by: Tommy Lau; SPUR Urbanist; Tommy Lau.
 Photo at top: Rafael Roy

-Our primary goal is to use the power of film to engage Bay Area residents in the global conversation on what it means to live sustainably.
+- Our primary goal is to use the power of film to bring the public into the global conversation about what it means to live sustainably.

-We particularly want young people to participate by creating content and attending events to inspire the next generation of environmental leaders, advocates and filmmakers.
+- We particularly want young people to participate by creating content and attending events to inspire the next generations of environmental leaders, advocates and filmmakers.